nctbrtc/PasteIntoMultipleInput/README.md

 # PasteIntoMultipleInput
-Helps ypu to paste from excel/sheet to multiple input
+Helps you to paste from excel/sheet to multiple input on gradebook page, saves time !

 Made with ❤️ in HSA Middle by Barutcu